afridimozumder/RAG/README.md

 - **llm.py**: Calls Ollama LLM with or without retrieved context for answer generation
 - **gradio_ui.py**: Web UI frontend with toggling of context retrieval

-***

-## Example Usage

-- Ask factual or cybersecurity questions relevant to your ingested documents.
-- Compare answers with retrieval enabled (context-augmented) and disabled (vanilla LLM).
-- Observe improvement in accuracy and hallucination reduction when retrieval is enabled.

-***

-## Notes

-- Use the lightweight `phi` model to fit 8GB RAM constraints.
-- You can remove models with `ollama rm <model-name>` if needed.
-- Ensure Ollama Desktop is running when querying models.

-***

 ## Future Work

 - Scale to more distributed peers for improved data privacy.